mohamadhafiz98/Smart-attendance/README.md

 ### Objectives
 - To Make window based attendance system using facial recognition
-- To improve the efficiency of the user attendance
+- To improve the efficiency of the students attendance

 ## B. PLANNING THE PROJECT